AnhCong0911/AI_eNose/README.md

 The actual system has not yet recognized the odor.
 However, it can be further developed to make the system work as expected.
 - Collect more odor data.
-- Use other odor recognition patterns.
+- Use other odor recognition pattern algorithms.
-- System Deployment Optimization
+- System deployment optimization